 Shalom, everyone!
-Sefirat HaOmer or the “Counting of the Omer” is the verbal counting of each of the days between the first Shabbat after the end of the Chag HaMatzot (Feast of Unleavened Bread) and Shavuot (Feast of Weeks).
-YAH commanded in the Torah that the B’nei Yisrael were to begin counting the days from the day that the first sheaf offering was waved before Him:
+Sefirat HaOmer or the “Counting of the Omer” is the verbal counting of each of the days between the first yom tov (day of rest) of the Chag HaMatzot (Feast of Unleavened Bread) and Shavuot (Feast of Weeks).
+The Creator commanded in the Torah that the Nation of Yisra’el were to begin counting the days from the day that the first sheaf offering was waved before Him:

 “And ye shall count unto you from the morrow after the day of rest, from the day that ye brought the sheaf of the waving; seven weeks shall there be complete; even unto the morrow after the seventh week shall ye number fifty days; and ye shall present a new meal-offering unto the LORD.” – Leviticus 23:15-16